hanl00/software-retina/readme.md

 ### References and sources
 <a id="1">[1]</a>
-Samagaio Á.M., Siebert J.P.
+Samagaio A.M., Siebert J.P.
 (2020) An Investigation of Deep Visual Architectures Based on Preprocess Using the Retinal Transform.
 In: Bartoli A., Fusiello A. (eds) Computer Vision – ECCV 2020 Workshops.
 ECCV 2020.
 Lecture Notes in Computer Science, vol 12535.
 Springer, Cham. <br />
 <a id="http://eprints.gla.ac.uk/148797/7/148797.pdf">[2]</a>
 Ozimek P., Siebert J.P.
 (2017) Integrating a Non-Uniformly Sampled Software Retina with a Deep CNN Model
 * https://github.com/georgeKillick90/Retina